GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### How the Dataflow pipeline works?

 1. Dataflow pipeline continuously poll for new file based on the -pollingInterval argument and create a unbounded data set.
 For each file, it executes a pardo to split the file in chunks based on batch size provided (3 times the batch size).
 For example: a CSV file containing 100 rows will be split into three sub lists (45, 45 10) for batch Size =15.
-If customer supplied key is used, transformation process will try to decrypt the customer supplied encryption key by calling KMS API to decrypt the file and create a buffered reader for processsing.
+If customer supplied key is used, transformation process will try to decrypt the customer supplied encryption key by calling KMS API to decrypt the file and create a buffered reader for processing.

 ```
 		PCollection<KV<String, List<String>>> filesAndContents = p
-				.apply(FileIO.match().filepattern(options.getInputFile())
+				.apply(FileIO.match().file pattern(options.getInputFile())
 						.continuously(Duration.standardSeconds(options.getPollingInterval()), Watch.Growth.never()))
 				.apply(FileIO.readMatches().withCompression(Compression.UNCOMPRESSED)).apply("FileHandler",
 						ParDo.of(new CSVReader(options.getCsek(), options.getCsekhash(),